rwieruch/blog_robinwieruch_content/react-express-stripe-payment.md

 +++
-title = "Accept Stripe Payments with React and Express" description = "In this React tutorial, you will setup a React app where you can charge money and a Express server that receives the payment request.
-It forwards it to Stripe..." date = "2017-06-20T13:50:46+02:00" tags = ["React", "Node", "JavaScript"] categories = ["React", "Node", "JavaScript"]
+title = "Accept Stripe Payments with React and Express" description = "Ever wondered how to integrate Stripe in your React application?
+This tutorial guides you through the whole setup process from using a Stripe checkout form on the client-side to setting up an Express payment server.
+Afterward you are ready to receive secure credit card payments via Stripe in your React.js application ..." date = "2017-06-20T13:50:46+02:00" tags = ["React", "Node", "JavaScript"] categories = ["React", "Node", "JavaScript"]